 - Short attention span

-A hypomanic episode is similar to a manic episode, with the biggest difference being the amount of time that the episode lasts.
-While a manic episode can last a week or longer, a hypomanic episode tends to only last for a few days, and the symptoms tend to be less severe.
+A hypomanic episode is similar to a manic episode, with the most significant difference being the amount of time that the episode lasts.
+While a manic episode can last a week or longer, a hypomanic episode tends to only last for a few days.
+Regarding symptoms, hypomanic episodes tend to be less severe than manic episodes.

 Major Depressive Episodes

 A major depressive episode centers around the feeling of depression or just a general disinterest in things that are going on.
-In order for an episode to qualify as major depressive, the person has to be experiencing these feelings and emotions for at least two weeks.
+For an episode to qualify as major depressive, the person has to be experiencing these feelings and emotions for at least two weeks.

 Symptoms of a major depressive episode include: